casefoundation/Faces-of-Founders-Platform/docs/Use.md

 ![Admin dashboard judges](use_adminjudges.png)

-Once inside the admin dashboard, the first view an admin sees is status on judges.
+Once inside the admin dashboard, the first view an admin sees is the status of the judges.
 The table details the review status of each judge and his or her last login time.

 ### Submissions

 ![Admin dashboard submissions](use_adminsubmissions.png)

 In the dashboard is also a status view for submitted stories.
-The table details how many judges each story has, the review status of each story, and each story's average score.
+The table details how many judges are assigned to each story, the review status of each story, and each story's average score.

 ### Requests